DataComp-LM: In search of the next generation of training sets for language models: The DataComp for language models ( ) benchmark

 \subsection{Benchmark tracks: Filtering and mixing}

 After choosing a scale, participants choose one of two tracks. (i) In the \emph{filtering track}, participants propose algorithms to select training data from a candidate pool.
 We start with five pools, one for each scale in \Cref{tab:models}, which are random document subsets of \rawpool.
-We restrict initial pool sizes by scale to encourage scalable filtering strategies and reflect realistic data download and storage constraints. (ii) In the \emph{mixing track}, a submission combines documents from potentially many sources.
-For instance, participants can synthesize documents from \rawpool, a custom crawl, Stack Overflow, and Wikipedia. \Cref{appx:benchmark-rules} provides detailed rules for each track, and \Cref{appx:tooling} describes our open-source, extensible tooling for executing filtering and mixing operations.
+We restrict initial pool sizes by scale to encourage scalable filtering strategies and reflect realistic data download and storage constraints. (ii) In the \emph{mixing track}, a submission may combine documents from \rawpool with those from any external sources (i.e., outside of Common Crawl).
+For instance, participants can add in documents directly curated from StackExchange and Wikipedia data dumps (as is done by RPJ \citep{rpj}) or perhaps even their own custom crawl. \Cref{appx:benchmark-rules} provides more detailed rules for each track, and \Cref{appx:tooling} describes our extensible open-source tooling for executing filtering and mixing operations.